sanlunainiu/Adaptive-Hyperparameter-Optimization-for-Author-Name-Disambiguation/README.md

 ============
 This is implementation of our paper:

-Lu, S., Zhou, Y. (in press).
-Adaptive Hyperparameter Optimization for Author Name Disambiguation.
+Lu, S., & Zhou, Y. (2025).
+Adaptive hyperparameter optimization for author name disambiguation.
 Journal of the Association for Information Science and Technology.
-DOI: 10.1002/asi.24996
+76(8), 1082-1104. https://doi.org/10.1002/asi.24996

 ## summary